 Invoice Data Extraction addresses that upstream step by turning supplier invoices into structured Excel, CSV, or JSON output through a prompt-based workflow, giving teams cleaner data for Wave bill entry or Wave Connect import.
 That is a different job from accounting storage.
 Wave handles the bill once it exists; the upstream layer handles turning incoming documents into usable data.
 Teams that are working from supplier PDFs and want a more detailed handoff can use the companion guide on how to import PDF supplier invoices into Wave without retyping.

-A practical rule is simple: low volume, one operator, and minimal approvals usually means Wave is enough.
+The practical rule: low volume, one operator, and minimal approvals usually means Wave is enough.
 Rising invoice count, shared ownership, off-system approvals, and repeated PDF rekeying usually mean you need more structure upstream.
 Teams that are already feeling that strain can see how small businesses automate invoice entry before approval and payment for a deeper look at that next layer.

 Extract invoice data to Excel with natural language prompts